denniskigen/ampath-forms-old/docs/getting-started/getting-started.md

 :::

 - The **Publish** button.
 Allows you to publish your form schema.
-- The **Schema Editor tab** renders a JSON-based representation of your Form schema in an embedded code editor.
+- The **Schema Editor tab** renders a JSON-based representation of your form schema in an embedded code editor.
-- The **Form Viewer** tab renders the visual representation of your Form schema once it gets compiled by the form engine.
+- The **Form Viewer** tab renders the visual representation of your form schema once it gets compiled by the form engine.
 - The **Render** button.
-Clicking this button enables the Form engine to compile your Form schema.
-This step ensures that your Form schema is valid and free of errors.
+Clicking this button enables the form engine to compile your form schema.
+This step ensures that your form schema is valid and free of errors.
 - The **build timestamp** at the bottom right of the page shows details relating to the current build version.